Stomp dance: Secular stomp dances

 During the off-season, stomp dances are sometimes performed indoors to avoid the winter cold.
 Some societies incorporate stomp dance into pow wows or as educational demonstrations.
 Caddos, Delaware, and other Woodland and Southern tribes have a secular or social stomp dance tradition.
 The Choctaw Nation of Oklahoma currently maintains non-ceremonial grounds for stomp dances and stickball.
-Chickasaws, on the other hand, maintain a ceremonial stomp dance and stickball playing ground that doesn't use medicine.
-This is because, over the years of assimilation through American Indian boarding schools, much of the culture was beat out of the Chickasaws, leaving few medicine men left to doctor the ground (located at Kallihomma', just outside of Allen, Oklahoma).
-Chickasaws still dance, though.
-They keep the dance alive with their dance troupe and the stomp ground which hosts dances at four times a year in the summer, along with Chickasaw Reunion, which is a festival held in place of the long lost busk ceremony held by Chickasaws until 1936.
+Chickasaws, on the other hand, maintain a ceremonial ground for stomp dances and stickball that doesn't use medicine.
+This is because, over the years of assimilation through American Indian boarding schools, much of the culture was beat out of the Chickasaws, leaving few medicine men left to doctor the ground (located at Kali Homma', near Allen, Oklahoma).
+The Chickasaws host four dances at Kali Homma' each summer.
+They also celebrate Chickasaw Reunion here, which is a festival held in place of the busk ceremony held by Chickasaws until 1936.